santosh-k-pradhan/RESTful-API-development-in-Node.js-with-Swagger/README.md

-# Simple API generated using Swagger.
+# NODEJS REST API DEVELOPMENT.

-## First Step:
+## Technologies Used:
+### Swagger
+An open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.

+### ExpressJS
+Web application frameword for NodeJS.

+### MongoDB
+A cross-platform document-oriented database program.
+Classified as a NoSQL database program, which uses JSON-like documents with schema.

+### Supertest
+A library for unit testing.

+### Should
+An assertion library

+## Steps to follow

-Install the swagger globally
+### First Step: Install the swagger globally
 #### npm install -g swagger

-## Second Step:
+## Second Step: Insiall npm
 #### npm install

-## Third Step:

-Start the app by running below command
+## Third Step: Start the app by running below command
 #### swagger project start
 OR
 #### npm start

-## Fourth Step:

-Launch the editor by running below command
+## Fourth Step: Launch the editor by running below command
 #### swagger project edit

+## Fifth Step : Test the app by running below command (Note - While testing don't start the server though it will show the port issue)
+#### swagger project test

 ## POST API (http://127.0.0.1:10010/movies)